JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 {{% steps %}}

-### Consumed a lot of ebooks
+### Consumed a lot of books

-Ive used the kindle a lot, peaking at [2023 with 20+ read books](https://jalcocert.github.io/JAlcocerT/blog/summary23/).
+Ive used the kindle a lot.

+Peaking at [2023 with 20+ read books](https://jalcocert.github.io/JAlcocerT/blog/summary23/) in that year.

 ### Created a lot of notes